Supporting Every Learner: Rethinking Education in Trinidad and Tobago

 What’s Working: The Strengths of the System

-• Free and accessible education for primary and secondary students.
+• ‘Free’ and accessible (for the most part), education for primary and secondary students.

 • Structured pathways through SEA and CSEC exams.